noaa-gml/rtorf/README.md

     ## Found time_interval

 Then we need a *key_time* to aggregate data.
 This can be done using UTC, solar, or local time.
-The normal approach is using afteroon solar or local time.
+The normal approach is using afternoon solar or local time.

 #### Hierarchy of solar or local time

-1)  solar time
+1)  Solar time

-2)  local time with columns `site_utc2lst`
+2)  Local time with columns `site_utc2lst`

-3)  local time longitude
+3)  Local time longitude

-4)  solar time (default)
+> solar time (default)

 Here we select the hours of interest and then aggregate data by year, month and day of solar time.
-In this way, we will have one information per day. however this approach is not appropiate for aircraft which are aggregated every 10 or 20 seconds.
+In this way, we will have one information per day. however this approach is not appropriate for aircraft which are aggregated every 10 or 20 seconds.
 Hence we need to aggregate data by one time column.
 Also, this helps to generate the receptor info files including hour, minute and second.
 Hence, *we need to add solar or local